 - 3 - 4 lemons (550 grams peeled, seeded pulp)

 - Zest of 1 orange (for orange color)

 - 2 3/4 cups Just Like Sugar Table Top natural chicory root sweetener, or 7 tablespoons PureLo Lo Han Sweetener by Swanson, or 1 3/4 cups raw honey, or your favorite sweetener.

 - 1 cup any unsweetened coconut milk, to cook the agar

 - About 6 tablespoons Just Like Sugar Table Top natural chicory root sweetener, or 1 tablespoon PureLo Lo Han Sweetener by Swanson, or 1/4 cup raw honey, or your favorite sweetener.

 - 1/2 teaspoon pure vanilla extract

 - Zest the lemons into any blender.
-Then peel them with with a knife to remove the superficial white pith.
-Slice them and seed them with the tip of a knife.
-(Hold them up to a light to see the seeds) Weigh the pulp and place in the blender.
-(Th peel and blend method method is quicker than squeezing lemon juice, and has the advantage of getting ALL the delicious pulp.)
+Then peel them with with a knife to remove the superficial white pith, leaving the juicy pulp.
+Slice them and seed them with the tip of a knife, holding the slices up to a light to see the seeds.
+Place lemon slices in the blender.
+(This peel and blend method method is quicker than squeezing lemon juice, and has the advantage of getting ALL the delicious pulp.)

 - Add to the blender the orange zest, sweetener, vanilla, salt and coconut oil.
 Liquefy completely until very smooth.
 Sweeten to taste if desired.